Galaxies99/oh-my-papers/README.md

 **Note**.
 The input file and output file all has a json format.

 Please see [docs/inference.md](docs/inference.md) for more details about the inference and the file format.

-## Front-end Website

-We implement a simple front-end website, see [oh-my-papers-website](https://github.com/zhao-hr/oh-my-papers-website) for details.

 ## Citations